-Building work must start the work within 12 months of the building consent being issued otherwise the consent lapses.
-If you’re likely to need an extension, please get in touch – we can talk through the reasons and advise you on the extension application process.
+Building work must start within 12 months of the building consent being issued - otherwise the consent lapses.
+If you’re likely to need an extension, please get in touch.
+We can talk through the reasons and advise you on the extension application process.

 Here are some important things to remember during the building process.